ShaggyTech/nhtsa-api-wrapper/apps/docs/src/guide/install.md

 :::

+In modern Node environments that support ES Modules, you simply import the package and use it via `@shaggytools/nhtsa-api-wrapper`.
+This will use the `.mjs` bundle of the package by default.
+See the [ES Module](#es-module) section for more details.

+In older node environments, you can use the CommonJS (.cjs) or UMD (umd.cjs) bundles.
+In this case you will likely need to use a polyfill for the Fetch API and/or Promises.
+See the [UMD Module](#umd-module) and [CommonJS](#commonjs) sections for more details.

-If you are using this package with a Node.js version < 18, please see the [Support for Node Versions < 18](../guide/native-fetch.md) section of the guide.
+If you are using this package with a Node.js version < 18, please read the [Support for Node Versions < 18](../guide/native-fetch.md) section of the guide.
+This package doesn't include a polyfill for the Fetch API, so you'll need to provide your own polyfill or fetch implentation in this case.

-Unless your node version is < 14, you should use the ES Module bundle as it is the only bundle that is tree-shakeable.
+Unless your node version is < 14, you should use the ES Module bundle (default) as it is the only bundle that is tree-shakeable.
+The CommonJS and UMD bundles are not tree-shakeable.

-If you still need to support older versions of Node, there are other builds you can use (UMD and CommonJS) but you will likely need to use a polyfill for the Fetch API and/or Promises.

-Note that if using a bundler like Webpack or Rollup, or a framework like Next or Nuxt, you can use the ESM (.mjs) bundle instead and it will automatically use the correct build for your target environment.

 Relevant Links:

 - [NPM Homepage](https://www.npmjs.com/package/@shaggytools/nhtsa-api-wrapper)
 - [Yarn Homepage](https://yarnpkg.com/package/@shaggytools/nhtsa-api-wrapper)

+After installing the package, you can import it into your project several ways:

 ### ES Module